htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 **NB: Note the extra decimal '5' in RULE3 !!**

-**RULE1** sends the TOGGLE command via MQTT and afterwards immediately clears the payload value with an empty payload (just like a physical button does).
+**RULE1** sends the TOGGLE- and DOUBLE press command via MQTT .
 It also handles the DOUBLE press command and CLEAR command when button is released, enables RULE3 and finally clears payload value.

 **RULE2** handles the 'fall back' to direct switch control if MQTT server is unavailable.
 Nice WAF feature, if HA/MQTT server is down.
 Then lights still can be toggled on/off using the wall switch.